NuAoA/AnnouncementWindow/readme.txt

 Here's a typical example:

 Say you don't like how the announcements for Thief's showing up share the same color with as Snatchers.
-Just edit *Filters.cfg* and change the group for that regular expression from
+Just edit *Filters.txt* and change the group for that regular expression from
 ```[intruders]``` to something new.
 specifically, you could change the line